-sm.jpg)

 Goal of the Season

 PR: Iliman Ndiaye - Iliman Ndiaye’s spellbinding run and finish against Sunderland back in November gets the nod here for me.
 Ndiaye took it in on the touchline, drove around a glut of defenders and then curled a sumptuous finish into the left-hand corner.
 Exquisite.
-If only he has kept up that kind of form in the run-in.
+If only he had kept up that kind of form in the run-in.

 HD: Iliman Ndiaye - It’s difficult to look past Ndiaye’s effort at Sunderland, a goal that no other player in the squad would be capable of.

 CJ: Iliman Ndiaye - For personal skill and flair, Iliman Ndiaye vs Sunderland for me!
-Outstanding dribble and a top class finish.
+Outstanding dribble and a top-class finish.
 Simply an outstanding goal, we should be trying to keep our hands on the Senegalese attacker for as much time as we possibly can!

 Best Moment